 2. Copy and paste the exact code given below:-

 Windows Registry Editor Version 5.00To change the processor name, edit the part of the code given in blue.
-Also understand that \0 in the above code should only be present if Windows store your processor name at that location.
+Also understand that \0 in the above code should only be present if Windows stores your processor name at that location.
 Open the Registry Editor and navigate to the above mentioned keys to check whether or not to include the \0.

 "ProcessorNameString"="My Processor name 50000MHz"

-3. Click on File Menu, click on Save As and select "All Types" in the Save as Type option.
-Save the file as ProcessorNameChange.reg or *.reg.
+3. Click on File Menu, click on Save As and select "All Types" in the Save as type option.
+Save the file as ProcessorNameChange.reg or *.reg at any convenient location.

 4. Create a new shortcut on your Desktop by right clicking on an empty area > New > Shortcut.
 Enter regedit /S "Location of the .reg file" with quotes as the location of the item in the next dialog box.
 For example: Enter regedit /S "C:\ProcessorNameChange.reg" if your registry file is located at the root of C:\ drive.

 5. Cut the created Shortcut file.

 This registry file would now execute each time when Windows starts and the Processor Name String would be modified each time.
 This means that even upon restarting your computer, you will see that the changed processor name is permanent.